ryparker/aws-cdk-sample-eks/README.md

 # aws-cdk-sample-eks

-An EKS cluster that uses a Squid proxy for the onEvent lambda's requests.
+An EKS cluster that routes all internet traffic through a Squid proxy.

 ## :rocket: Quick Start